felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.42.0-dev.3 =
+= 1.42.0-dev.4 =

-(2019/04/04) Moved methods create aggregate offers and single offers (for Schema Product and SoftwareApplication) to the WpssoSchema class in WPSSO Core v4.27.0.
+(2019/04/05) Added new ClaimReview options in the SSO metabox.
+Moved methods create aggregate offers and single offers to the WpssoSchema class in WPSSO Core v4.27.0.

 = 1.41.0 =